About the Certified Nurse Assistant Registry

 What if my previous employer is unable to sign my Renewal From, what should I do?

-You must submit a copy of your pay stubs or cancelled checks with your employer's information for the timeframe you are stating you worked as a CNA or performed nurse aide related work.
+You must submit a copy of your W-2 or pay stub(s) with your employer's information for the timeframe you are stating you worked as a CNA or performed nurse aide related work.

-What if I cannot provide proof that I worked for hours, or more, as apaid CNA within the two years preceding my certification expiring, what can I do to renew my CNA certificate?
+What if I cannot provide proof that I worked for 8 hours, or more, as a paid CNA within the two years preceding my certification expiring?

-You will need to retake the CNA exam, successfully complete both the written and skills tests.
-Contact the CNA registry at IDNAP@dhw.idaho.gov and we can provide an approval to test letter.
+You will need to retake the CNA exam and successfully complete both the written and skills tests.
+Contact the Idaho Nurse Aide Program to request an Approval to Test letter.

-How do I know if my approval has been processed?
+How do I know if my renewal has been processed?

-If you submit your renewal by email at IDNAP@dhw.idaho.gov you will receive an email stating your renewal has been processed.
+If you emailed your renewal to the Idaho Nurse Aide Program, you will receive an email stating your renewal has been processed.

-If you submit your renewal by fax or US mail, you can check your status at the Idaho State CNA registry website: https://registry.prometric.com/publicID
+If you submitted your renewal by fax or US mail, you will not receive confirmation of processing, however, you can check your status online at the CNA registry website

 Complete all sections and submit the form and documentation to the CNA registry as stated on the form.

 Reciprocity is only granted when employment in Idaho has been offered or you are currently living in Idaho.
 Incomplete, missing, and illegible information/documentation will result in an automatic denial of reciprocity.
-You must submit the following to receive reciprocity in Idaho.
+Please see the Reciprocity form above for requirements.

 How do I know my reciprocity has been granted and processed?